litong01/yamlconfig/README.md

 Usage:
 ======
-Source the yaml_config file into your environment and start run various commands provided by the script, after satisfaction, save the items from the original yaml and new items into a yaml file.
+Down load yaml_config file and place in a directory, then source the yaml_config file into your environment.
+Load an existing yaml file or simply start setting up new varilables with the commands provided by the script.
+After satisfaction, save the items from the original yaml and new items into a yaml file.

 All commands provided by the script will require a namespace to be specified as the very first parameter, this is to avoid the conflict when an application